Beyond PMS: Why We Need to Talk About Premenstrual Dysphoric Disorder

 “Research indicates that women with PMDD have particularly sensitive serotonergic pathways that respond abnormally to normal hormone fluctuations, with the end result being classic PMDD symptoms,” says Carly Snyder, M.D., a physician at Mount Sinai Beth Israel Medical Center in New York City.

-Despite being recognized as a distinct mental disorder in the Diagnostic and Statistical Manual of Mental Disorders, 4th ed. (the most popular diagnostic system for mental disorders in the United States) in 1994, PMDD remains a contentious diagnosis.
+Having finally been recognized as a distinct mental disorder in the Diagnostic and Statistical Manual of Mental Disorders, 5th ed. (the most popular diagnostic system for mental disorders in the United States) in 2013, it is concerning to note that variable diagnostic practices remain, which threaten clarity over the issue.

 “Our society often shies away from uncomfortable topics, especially when related to a woman’s body and health, and instead trivializes or minimizes the degree to which a woman legitimately suffers,” Dr. Snyder told HealthCentral via email.
 “Questioning the legitimacy of PMDD is de facto ignoring the mounting research-based evidence indicating it is a biologically mediated illness caused by abnormal response in the brain to normal hormone fluctuations that occur monthly in advance of menses.”